 See the Peer Mentoring website for addtional information.

 Some UIS instructors may require proctored exams.
 When a UIS online student needs to take an exam, he or she will be required to make arrangements in advance for the exam to be proctored (supervised).
+Instructors may require the use of in-person proctors or online video proctors using Examity.

 Prior to the end of the semester you should receive and email prompting you to direct students to the online course evaluation.
 You may just want to copy the link into an Announcement.
 The evaluation is located at https://onlineevals.uis.edu/evaluation/